oriordac/History-Seminar-Website/seminar_paper_markdown.md.md

 These historical figures set Arminius on a trajectory to become a fascist icon.
 By acknowledging this dangerous lineage, Kiefer’s artistic works embody shifting western attitudes towards Arminius and this Teutonic tradition tainted in militarism.

-[^75]: Martin Brady, “Anselm Kiefer, *Die Hermannsschlacht*, and the Battle of Modernism,” in *Germania Remembered*, ed.
-Lee and McLelland, 290-1.

-[^76]: Mathew Rampley, "In Search of Cultural History: Anselm Kiefer and the Ambivalence of Modernism," *Oxford Art Journal* 23, no. 1 (2000): 84.

-[^77]: Tacitus, *Germania*, 9.

 The shift away from German nationalism sentenced the *Hermannsdenkmal* to solitary confinement within the forest for decades.
 Only in recent years have Arminius emerged from the woods into the public sphere.
 This change was brought about during the age of consumerism when Arminius became the mascot for the Lippe region.